teroka/vim_cf3_help/README.md

   exe ':help cf3-' . a:query
 endfunction
 ```
-It'll allow you to use straight up `:cfhelp canonify`, to get the same result as `:help cf3-canonify`
+It'll allow you to use straight up `:cfhelp readfile`, to get the same result as `:help cf3-readfile`